Courses that fulfill

 Offered for first-year students.
 Topics vary.
 (ES)

-*PHYS 230 GENERAL PHYSICS II: INTANGIBLE PHYSICS — ELECTRICITY, MAGNETISM AND OPTICS (4 credits)
+*PHYS 230 ELECTROMAGNETISM, WAVES AND OPTICS (4 credits)

 You can change the direction of a baseball’s motion by hitting it, but how do you curve light’s motion to form the image on your retina?
 How can you move a beam of electrons without touching them?
 This course extends concepts like force and energy to realms that we cannot experience by touch.
 This course investigates the nature of electrostatics, electrical currents, magnetism, waves and optics, as well as a few concepts from modern Physics.
 Lab.
 Prerequisite: PHYS 120.
 (A-AR, A-QR) (AY)

-*PHYS 235 ANALYTICAL PHYSICS II: ELECTROMAGNETISM AND WAVES (4 credits)
+*PHYS 235 ELECTROMAGNETISM, WAVES AND OPTICS (WITH CALCULUS) (4 credits)

 How is electricity created or lightning modeled?
 What is the fundamental nature of light?
 How can we use mirrors to create three-dimensional images?
 In this course, electrostatics, electromagnetism, electric and magnetic fields, waves and optics are treated using analytical techniques of calculus and vector analysis.
 Lab.
 Prerequisite: PHYS 125.
 Co-requisite: MATH 280.
 (A-AR, A-QR)